Sheng254/quantron/README.md

 ## Features
 - **Type Interaction:** Simply type in the chat box and either click the "Send" button or press the enter key to communicate.
+- **Speech Interaction:** Interact with Quantron naturally by clicking the mic button, holding it while speaking, and releasing it when done.
 - **Clear History:** Easily remove your chat history with the "Reset" button.
 - **Clickable Prompts:** Click on the provided prompts to initiate specific actions or queries with Quantron.
 - **Interactive Chat:** Engage with Quantron using specific keywords and phrases, and receive pre-scripted responses based on the recognised input.
 Please note that the responses are limited to the predetermined set of keywords and phrases.